Moroccan Potato Pie (Amhammar) Recipe. Chicken Variation

 Posted on 30th of April, 2014 by Lévana

 Moroccan Potato Pie (Amhammar) Recipe: A great favorite in our Moroccan cuisine.
 This rustic dish is a good example of how we make something rich (eggs) or starchy (potatoes) go a long way.
-When you consider this delicious pie will serve eight to ten people generously for main course, ten eggs and three potatoes sound quite reasonable, and low-carb.
+Do not be alarmed by the number of eggs used: When you consider this delicious potato pie will serve eight to ten people generously for main course, then ten eggs and three large potatoes sound quite reasonable, and low-carb.

 ⅓ cup olive oil